salocinx/Amiga-CDTV-Infrared-Remote-Adapter/README.md

 - A500, A1000, A2000, A3000(T), A4000(T), A1200, CD32 (supported in current firmware 1.0)
 - A600: problematic for mechanical reasons.
 Extension cable recommended (supported in current firmware 1.0)
 - CD32: Control pad + Button-A works.
 Button-B/-C/-D follows in next firmware revision (1.1)
-- C64: Follows in next but one firmware revision (1.2)
+- C64: TODO -> firmware revision (1.2)
-- Atari: Follows in next but one firmware revision (1.3)
+- Atari: TODO -> firmware revision (1.3)

+Current firmware revision: 1.1

 I could test the range up to 8m and didn't notice any difference to 10cm.
 However, bright daylight can lead to functional impairments, as daylight has a high infrared component.